 Certain industrial facilities would be subject to the City's Industrial Pretreatment Program, which regulates discharge from "Significant Industrial Users" (SIUs) to control the introduction of toxic or other harmful substances into public sewers that are tributary to WWTPs.
-A facility is a SIU if it meets any of the criteria specified in the

-Code of Federal Regulations (40 CFR Part 403.3(v)).
-SIUs that discharge to a WWTP are required to obtain a NYC-DEP permit for Industrial Wastewater Discharge (as described in Title 15 RCNY Chapter 19).
-It should be noted that all facilities, whether permitted significant industrial users or not, must be in compliance with the City sewer use regulations contained in Title 15 RCNY Chapter 19, which can be accessed through http://24.97.137.100/nyc/rcny/entered.htm.
+A facility is a SIU if it meets any of the criteria specified in the Code of Federal Regulations (40 CFR 403.3(v)).
+SIUs that discharge to a WWTP are required to obtain a NYCDEP permit for Industrial Wastewater Discharge (as described in Title 15 RCNY Chapter 19).
+It should be noted that all facilities, whether permitted significant industrial users or not, must be in compliance with the City over use regulations contained in 15 RCNY Chapter 19